tyhe12/cra-template-redux-bootstrap/template/README.md

-## React template with Redux and React-Bootstrap
+## React template with Redux, React-Router, and React-Bootstrap